CEDL2017/homework1/results/index.md

 <img src="https://github.com/guan-yuan/homework1/blob/master/output/one_stream_testing.png" width = "50%" alt=""/>
 </div>

-3. The results showed below display the performance on two streams and double two streams models training on hand and head images jointly.
-Interestingly, although the ResNet-152 has the obvious higher accuracy on hand images (test), at the two streams case the
-Inception-ResNet-v2 outperform than ResNet-152 (test).
-And we can find that, the ResNet-152 model prone to overfiting than Inception-ResNet-v2.
+3. The results showed below display the performance on two streams and **double two streams models** training and testing on hand and head images jointly.
+Interestingly, although the ResNet-152 has the obvious higher accuracy on hand images task (test), at the two streams case the Inception-ResNet-v2 outperform than ResNet-152 (test).
+And we can find that, the ResNet-152 model prone to over-fitting than Inception-ResNet-v2.

 <div align=left>
 <img src="https://github.com/guan-yuan/homework1/blob/master/output/two_stream_training.png" width = "50%" alt=""/>